Skip to main content

 • redacted secret metadata for the shared token

 When child_process.credential_slots is configured, the daemon does not inject those platform secrets into the child environment directly.
-It starts the sidecar with one short-lived opaque credential token and the list of allowed env keys, and the sidecar fetches each concrete secret from the daemon on demand.
+Each referenced slot must already exist as a non-empty generic secret when the connector config is resolved.
+The daemon starts the sidecar with one short-lived opaque credential token and the list of allowed env keys, and the sidecar fetches each concrete secret from the daemon on demand.

 Ingress endpoints